Lkra201/IT6041-Individual/README.md

 ### The first task I worked on is creating the System Design Document.This included the following tasks:

--Listing the Data Access Design.
+- Listing the Data Access Design.
 -Listing and describing the Functional Decomposition.
 -Investigating different database types that would suit our Web Application.
 -Listing the Security Design.